 Every administration has its version of fixers, kitchen Cabinets, fellow travelers, and advisers who may never have to endure Senate confirmation hearings or show up on the government's payroll, yet can wield wide influence on an administration.
 The highest title that can be bestowed on such a person would be that of an eminence grise (French for "grey influence") who is a powerful advisor operating behind the scenes or through like-minded acolytes whom he has helped to place in positions of power.

 That man for the Obama administration in the realm of foreign policy toward Iran and the rest of the Middle East would be former Indiana Representative Lee Hamilton.
-As Washington Post columnist David Ignatius wrote earlier in the year:
+As Washington Post columnist David Ignatius wrote earlier in the year: If you ask White House officials whom President Obama listens to about Iran, they mention an interesting name -- Lee Hamilton, the former congressman from Indiana who co-chaired the 2006 Iraq Study Group that urged engagement with the Iranian regime.

 Some might be surprised that President Obama would not listen to his Secretary of State regarding such an important foreign policy area.
 They should not be.
 During the campaign, Hillary Clinton's approach was far more muscular toward Iran than that of Senator Obama, who touted an openness toward engagement.
 Clinton seems to have adapted to Obama's position somewhat, but Hillary Clinton may be this era's William Rogers -- Richard Nixon's hapless Secretary of State, who was emasculated by a President determined to centralize foreign policy in the White House.
 Rogers was all but ignored and cut out of foreign policy decision-making until he finally resigned.
 Does a similar fate await Hillary Clinton? *